weltliteratur/blog/_drafts/2016-09-06-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

-Fitfully, we would included some quote from contemporary fiction.
-The given sources contain page numbers as they point to actual books:
+Fitfully, we would include some quote from contemporary fiction.
+The given sources contain page numbers as they point to print editions of the works:

 <div id="tiwoligallery">
  <ul>